 In 2021, the FTC withdrew its support for the "Vertical Merger Guidelines" issued jointly by the DOJ and FTC in 2020.
-In a statement announcing the withdrawal of the guidelines, the FTC questioned "the purported procompetitive benefits (i.e. efficiencies) of vertical mergers."
-While the withdrawal of the guidelines relates directly to merger investigations, it may also signal the agency's view of vertical restraints more broadly.
+In a statement announcing the withdrawal of the guidelines, the FTC questioned "the purported procompetitive benefits (i.e., efficiencies) of vertical mergers."89 While the withdrawal of the guidelines relates directly to merger investigations, it may also signal the agency's view of vertical restraints more broadly.
+On July 19, 2023, the FTC and DOJ released new draft merger guidelines that cover both vertical and horizontal transactions.
+The draft, which is subject to public comment before it becomes final, does not make any mention of the potential procompetitive benefits of vertical mergers.